About the Fulbright Specialist Program

 Projects designed by prospective host institutions should focus on one of the below eligible disciplines: Agriculture, American (U.S.) Studies, Anthropology, Archeology, Biology Education, Business Administration, Chemistry Education, Communications and Journalism, Computer Science and Information Technology, Economics, Education, Engineering Education, Environmental Science, Law, Library Science, Math Education, Peace and Conflict Resolution Studies, Physics Education, Political Science, Public Administration, Public/Global Health, Social Work, Sociology, Urban Planning

-Priority Fields: While projects will be reviewed in all disciplines, preference will be given to requests from the following priority areas: Climate Change, Cyber Security, Energy Security, Diversification and Sustainable Energy Sources, Investigative Journalism, Entrepreneurship, Media Literacy and Countering Disinformation, and STEM (Science, Technology, Engineering, and Mathematics).
+Priority Fields: While projects will be reviewed in all disciplines, preference will be given to requests from the following priority areas: Climate Change, Energy Security, Diversification and Sustainable Energy Sources, Investigative Journalism, Entrepreneurship, Countering Disinformation.

 Ineligible Institutions, Fields, and Activities: U.S. or U.S.-based institutions and profit-making companies and organizations such as businesses and corporations are not eligible to host Fulbright Specialists.
 Projects with activities focused on English language such as designing curriculum, conducting needs assessments, teacher training, or high-level educational consultations, are not eligible for the FSP.
 Specialists may not carry out personal research projects—they must carry out projects proposed by host institutions.
 Clinical medical research or projects involving patient contact are ineligible under the Fulbright policy.